We got some more Louis Free on the Today Show with Katie Couric challenging his objectivity.

 Oh, no wonder the UN's come out against disasters.

-I mean, you gotta have a pro-disaster if you're gonna have a credible anti-disaster movement, and that's what the UN university says they are.
+I mean, you got to have a pro-disaster if you're going to have a credible anti-disaster movement, and that's what the UN University says they are.

-For those of you in real linda, that means the soil can't get pregnant.
+The International Red Cross said that falling soil fertility, for those of you in Riolinda, that means the soil can't get pregnant.

-Drought, flooding, and deforestation drove twenty-five million people from their homes, with many of these environmental refugees joining already fragile urban squatter communities.
+Drought, flooding, and deforestation drove 25 million people from their homes, with many of these environmental refugees joining already fragile urban squatter communities.

-It sounds to me like that this is the UN whitewashing a bunch of communist dictatorships and thugs, because if you no, seriously, if you want to know why most people fleeing for their lives, they're running from oppressive governments.
+It sounds to me like that this is the UN whitewashing a bunch of communist dictatorships and thugs because if you know, seriously, if you want to know why most people fleeing for their lives, they're running from oppressive governments.

-And here's the UN and his stupid university of theirs, trying to say that it's disasters and desertification and environmental calamity and all of this.
+And here's the UN and this stupid university of theirs trying to say that it's disasters and desertification and environmental calamity and all of this.

 We live where environmental disasters take place or natural disasters or whatever, and we rebuild.